roughOS/roughOS/README.md

 ## Why should I use RoughOS?
 Let's be honest: you shouldn't.

-The OS is at a very early development stage.
+The OS is at an early development stage.
 Using it as your main OS would be a very bad and stupid idea.
 But you can read the source code, contribute to help its improvement, or even use it as a base for your operating system.

 ## Features
+- VFS
+- MBR support
+- Heap
+- Physical memory management
+- Kernel libc
+- ATA driver
+- Keyboard driver
+- PS/2 driver
+- PIC driver
+- VGA driver
+- Interrupts support
+- GDT
 - Booting with GRUB2
-- GDT
-- IDT
-- VGA driver
-- PIC driver
-- PS/2 driver
-- Basic keyboard driver
-- Basic ATA driver
-- Basic kernel libc
-- PMM (Physical Memory Manager)
-- Heap
-- MBR support

 ## Building
 1. Clone the repository